demirciAhmet/periodiCpp/README.md

 2. Select corresponding build directory that starts with `PeriodiCpp-*` for operating system you are using.
 3. Run the executable.

-**Note:** If you encounter any problems, you can use the source code to run the project:
+**Note:** If you encounter any problems, you can use the source codes in `https://github.com/terrabladex/periodiCpp-Storage/tree/main/Project-Source-Codes` to run the project:
 1. Open the project in QT Creator.
 2. Build and run the project.